wojtekmaj/update-input-width/README.md

 ## tl;dr
 * Install by executing `npm install update-input-width` or `yarn add update-input-width`.
 * Import by adding `import updateInputWidth from 'update-input-width'`.
-* Pass input element to it.
-Forget.
+* Use it by calling it with input element as an argument.

 ## User guide